myTerminal/faded-progressbar/README.md

     var fadedProgressbar = require('faded-progressbar');
     var newProcess = fadedProgressbar.newProcess("Some long running process", 20);

-First argument is the process title that is to be displayed on the console, the second is the total number of sub-tasks in the process.
+The first argument is the process title that is to be displayed on the console, the second is the total number of sub-tasks in the process.

 To print the start of the process, simply invoke `start()`.